churchers/vm-bhyve/README.md

     # vm switch nat public on

-This will automatically create a private network on the switch, enable DHCP for it, and forward guest traffic via your default gateway.
-Please note that NAT functionality  requires the dnsmasq package to be installed, and both dnsmasq & pf must be enabled in /etc/rc.conf.
-See the man page for more details.
+This will automatically create a private network on the switch, and forward guest traffic via your default gateway.
+Please note that pf must be enabled in /etc/rc.conf for NAT functionality to work.
+Whilst not strictly required, dnsmasq can be used to provide DHCP services to guests on the NAT network. vm-bhyve will generate a sample dnsmasq.conf file which can be installed for this purpose.

 If you want guest traffic to be on a specific VLAN when leaving the host, specify a vlan number.
 To turn off vlans, just set the vlan number to 0: